fatihguzeldev/fauthy/README.md

 - 💾 Secure local storage in user's home directory
 - 🔄 Dynamic display with countdown timer
 - 🎨 Colored output for better readability
+- 🏷️ Device tagging and filtering

 ## Security

-Fauthy stores your TOTP secrets locally with strong encryption:
+fauthy stores your TOTP secrets locally with strong encryption:
 - AES-256-GCM encryption
 - Random IV for each encryption
 - Authentication tags to verify data integrity